WVURAIL/dspira/_posts/2020-12-17-WISRDUpdate.md

 categories: ['Community Labs']
 order: 1
 meta_description: "See how the WISRD student lab uses horn telescopes with a cosmic ray detector.
 Explore its search for radio signals from air showers."
+equipment: "A browser for the student project reference.
+Reproducing the experiment requires its radio and cosmic-ray detection equipment."
+preparation: "Use this as an optional research example.
+Review the linked project details before planning a similar experiment."
+optional: true
 ---

 The Wildwood Institute for STEM Research and Development is a student research